 Uniforms are certainly easier for administrators to enforce than dress codes, largely because the ACLU (American Civil Liberties Union) can be depended upon to protect a student’s “right to express themselves.”
 The ACLU believes dress codes are often used to, “shame girls, force students to conform to gender stereotypes… punish students who wear political and countercultural messages.
 Such policies can be used as cover for racial discrimination… Dress codes can also infringe on a student’s religious rights…” To successfully enforce a dress code, insists the ACLU, the school must prove the student’s attire, “is disruptive to school activities.”

 The ACLU’s dress code stance is regularly supported by federal courts, like the 2023 lower court ruling in North Carolina that ended a charter school decree that girls couldn’t wear pants to school.
 ACLU lawyers claimed this violated Title IX because the dress code “discriminated against female students by limiting their ability to fully participate in school activities, such as using the playground.”
 The U.S. Supreme Court later declined to take up a case challenging the lower court’s ruling.

 Check with your school to see what the dress code is, as they can be fairly specific.
 In Tulsa, Oklahoma, for example, the dress code prohibits:

-• Decorations (including tattoos) that are symbols, mottoes, words or acronyms that convey crude, vulgar, profane, violent, gang-related, sexually explicit or suggestive messages
+- Symbols, mottoes, words or acronyms that convey crude, vulgar, profane, violent, death-oriented, gang-related, sexually explicit, or sexually suggestive messages.

 What’s a uniform?